Trade Gold Trading

 Commodity Trading Leverage Examples and Margin Examples and Examples

 Free margin : amount in your account which you can use to open new trades.
-This is the amount of money in your account which hasn't yet been commodity Leverage Examples because you've not yet opened a trade transaction using this money - this money is also very important for you as a trader because it enables you to continue holding your open trades as explained below.
+This is the amount of money in your account which hasn't yet been Leverage Examples because you've not yet opened a trade transaction using this money - this money is also very important for you as a trader because it enables you as a trader to continue holding your open trades as explained below.

 Example:

-You have 1000 dollars (Equity)
+You have $1000 (Equity)

 Set 100:1